 As soon as the new building owners move on, this is when the warranty period begins.
-Keep in mind; every project owner has to cater to two kinds of warranties.
-The first one is the contractual warranty that is a written contract inclusive of the building integrity and current system.
+Keep in mind; that every project owner has to cater to two kinds of warranties.
+The first one is the contractual warranty which is a written contract inclusive of the building integrity and current system.
 The other one is inclusive of the written laws regarding the structure.
 If you have mentioned everything about the building’s maintenance to the stakeholders, you have covered a major part of your job.
 As far as the work’s quality is concerned, it is discussed during the time of construction.
 The warranties may also contain the quality clause.

 6. Final Touch Up

 The final wrap constitutes giving a final touch and reviewing your checklist if any task is yet to be attended.
 These may constitute post-construction or implementation review, evaluation and documenting the same, reviewing any leftover aspect of the project lifecycle, and maintaining the same.
 Preparing crisp reports will help you in future projects as a reference and as a lesson for improvisation.
 This enhances your efficiency with an impressive learning curve.